asiajo/face_detection_algorithms_comparison/ReadMe.md

 On sample, randomly scrapped from internet photos containing exactly one person on the picture the following output was produced:

-<code><pre>time [INFO] Total amount of photos: 1111
+<code><pre>time [INFO] Total amount of photos: 1093
-time [INFO] OpenCV Haar                found faces on 1010, out of 1111 pictures in 24524 milliseconds.
-On  175 pictures it made a mistake and found more than one face.
-Achieved accuracy of correct findings: 90% and mistake rate: 15% time [INFO] OpenCV Dnn Caffe           found faces on 1075, out of 1111 pictures in 28810 milliseconds.
-On   84 pictures it made a mistake and found more than one face.
-Achieved accuracy of correct findings: 96% and mistake rate: 07% time [INFO] OpenCV Dnn Tf              found faces on 1073, out of 1111 pictures in 27900 milliseconds.
-On   84 pictures it made a mistake and found more than one face.
-Achieved accuracy of correct findings: 96% and mistake rate: 07% time [INFO] Dlib Hog                   found faces on  874, out of 1111 pictures in 19319 milliseconds.
-On    4 pictures it made a mistake and found more than one face.
-Achieved accuracy of correct findings: 78% and mistake rate: 00% time [INFO] Dlib hog + landmarks       found faces on  874, out of 1111 pictures in 19313 milliseconds.
-On    4 pictures it made a mistake and found more than one face.
-Achieved accuracy of correct findings: 78% and mistake rate: 00% time [INFO] Dlib cnn                   found faces on  867, out of 1111 pictures in 12636 milliseconds.
+time INFO] OpenCV Haar                found faces on  996, out of 1093 pictures in 22816 milliseconds.
+On  171 pictures it made a mistake and found more than one face.
+Achieved accuracy of correct findings: 91% and mistake rate: 15% time [INFO] OpenCV Dnn Caffe           found faces on 1061, out of 1093 pictures in 28911 milliseconds.
+On   83 pictures it made a mistake and found more than one face.
+Achieved accuracy of correct findings: 97% and mistake rate: 07% time [INFO] OpenCV Dnn Tf              found faces on 1059, out of 1093 pictures in 27478 milliseconds.
+On   83 pictures it made a mistake and found more than one face.
+Achieved accuracy of correct findings: 96% and mistake rate: 07% time [INFO] Dlib Hog                   found faces on  866, out of 1093 pictures in 18979 milliseconds.
 On    3 pictures it made a mistake and found more than one face.
-Achieved accuracy of correct findings: 78% and mistake rate: 00% time [INFO] Dlib cnn + landmarks       found faces on  867, out of 1111 pictures in 11923 milliseconds.
+Achieved accuracy of correct findings: 79% and mistake rate: 00% time [INFO] Dlib hog + landmarks       found faces on  866, out of 1093 pictures in 19085 milliseconds.
 On    3 pictures it made a mistake and found more than one face.
-Achieved accuracy of correct findings: 78% and mistake rate: 00% time [INFO] face recognition using hog found faces on  979, out of 1111 pictures in 41325 milliseconds.
-On    5 pictures it made a mistake and found more than one face.
-Achieved accuracy of correct findings: 88% and mistake rate: 00% time [INFO] face recognition using cnn found faces on 1021, out of 1111 pictures in 24422 milliseconds.
+Achieved accuracy of correct findings: 79% and mistake rate: 00% time [INFO] Dlib cnn                   found faces on  860, out of 1093 pictures in 12023 milliseconds.
+On    1 pictures it made a mistake and found more than one face.
+Achieved accuracy of correct findings: 78% and mistake rate: 00% time [INFO] Dlib cnn + landmarks       found faces on  860, out of 1093 pictures in 11626 milliseconds.
+On    1 pictures it made a mistake and found more than one face.
+Achieved accuracy of correct findings: 78% and mistake rate: 00% time [INFO] face recognition using hog found faces on  969, out of 1093 pictures in 40513 milliseconds.
 On    3 pictures it made a mistake and found more than one face.
-Achieved accuracy of correct findings: 91% and mistake rate: 00%
+Achieved accuracy of correct findings: 88% and mistake rate: 00% time [INFO] face recognition using cnn found faces on 1012, out of 1093 pictures in 23855 milliseconds.
+On    1 pictures it made a mistake and found more than one face.
+Achieved accuracy of correct findings: 92% and mistake rate: 00%

-Process finished with exit code 0
 </pre></code>

 It also generates folder with wrongly classified pictures.
 If too many faces were detected on the photo - it draws rectangles around found faces.